 Above you can see the three stages of the spice…the green pods, the seeds, and then the ground powder.
 All three are used in cooking, and in both sweet and savory foods.
 I love the ground cardamom because not only does it have a unique, woodsy, amber aroma, but it’s a beautiful soft grey brown speckled color.
 Between the coffee and the cardamom this pound cake has a nice caramel tone when you cut into it.

-This is a simple old fashioned cake, without a lot of bells and whistles, but it has a very distinctive exotic flavor.
+This cardamom pound cake is a simple old fashioned type of cake, without a lot of bells and whistles, but it has a very distinctive exotic flavor.
 The aroma in the kitchen while it’s baking is pretty amazing.

 - 1 1/2 cups sifted cake flour